TeskaLabs/asab/docs/reference/services/web/authorization_multitenancy.md

 ## Multitenancy

+`asab.web.auth.AuthService` supports multi-tenancy.
+Incoming request can specify tenant context using `X-Tenant` HTTP header.
+If this header is not empty, `AuthService` extracts the tenant ID and verifies if the request is authorized to access that tenant.
+The request tenant can easily be accessed anywhere using `asab.contextvars.Tenant.get()`.

 ### Strictly multitenant endpoints

 Strictly multitenant endpoints always operate within a tenant, hence they need the `tenant` parameter to be always provided.